Courses Search Results

 Target Audience: All staff and postgraduate researchers involved in leading, conducting or supporting research

-RI&C Week: Inclusivity and Diversity in Research Cultures show
+RI&C Week: Enhancing Strathclyde’s Research Cultures show

 RI&C Week: Mental Health for Managers show